fattihkoca/vuejs-ajax/README.md

 ```

 ### File Uploading
-File uploading setting should be a `DOM object`.
+File uploading setting should be `DOM object`.
 We recommend using the `post` method when uploading files.
 The important thing here is that you should not forget the `name` attribute.
 ```html
 <input type="file" name="my-input" id="my-input">
 ```